 ...where Ethan finds the butchered cows.
 North Window is formed by Elephant Butte, Cly Butte und Camel Butt.
 Wayne's last stand at North Window would come as a spokesman for Datril 500.

-...where Ethan discovers the Edwards farm is on fire (even though he could only spot it from there with the help of the editor).
+...where Ethan discovers the Edwards farm is on fire in The Searchers (even though the actual set of the farm is far away, on Sentinel Mesa).

 The rough „road“ across the desert floor behind the West Mitten was dubbed Hollywood Boulevard by the Navajo because so many riding sequences were shot there; the ground was ideal to drive a cameracar along with the stars on horseback.